-Las Vegas photographer prices can span from a few hundred dollars to several thousand — sometimes for what looks like the same type of shoot.
-That’s not a bug in the market; it’s just how this city works.
-You’ve got a huge volume of pros here competing for everything from quick elopements to massive corporate events, which creates real pricing spread.
-This guide breaks down realistic 2026 Las Vegas photographer prices by category, explains what’s typically included, and flags the add-ons that quietly show up later.
+Las Vegas photographer prices can run anywhere from a couple hundred dollars to several thousand — sometimes for what looks like the same type of shoot.
+That’s not an accident.
+This city has an unusually large pool of professional photographers competing for everything from quick courthouse elopements to multi-day corporate productions, and that creates real pricing spread.
+This guide breaks down realistic 2026 Las Vegas photographer prices by shoot type, explains what’s normally included, and calls out the add-ons that quietly inflate the final invoice.

 Las Vegas Photographer Prices at a Glance

-Before we get into specifics, here’s the fast version.
-Most Las Vegas photographers price their work one of three ways: hourly coverage, flat packages, or a session fee with a separate digital/print collection.
-Ranges below reflect the realistic market — not the lowest-possible outlier or the luxury ceiling.
+Most Las Vegas photographers structure their pricing one of three ways: hourly coverage, flat-rate packages, or a session fee paired with a separate digital collection.
+Here’s where the market realistically sits heading into 2026 — not the rock-bottom outlier, and not the luxury ceiling either:

 - Portrait sessions (solo, couples, family): $200–$400+ per session